jpetitcolas/jpetitcolas.github.com/_posts/2015-03-09-transpiling-es6-to-es5-using-babel.md

 ---
 layout: post
 title: "Transpiling EcmaScript6 code to ES5 using Babel"
+excerpt: "During more than a week, we worked hard to introduce some EcmaScript6, the future of JavaScript, to ng-admin.
+Here is how we transpiled our code to ES5, to ensure every browser understands our code."
+illustration: "/img/posts/babel/babel.png"
+illustration_thumbnail: "/img/posts/babel/babel.png"
 ---

 If you also watch [marmelab blog](http://marmelab.com/en/), you have probably already heard of [ng-admin](https://github.com/marmelab/ng-admin), the REST-based admin panel powered by Angular.js.
 Developed in good old EcmaScript5 JavaScript, it was time to make a step forward, introducing ES6 and its wide set of new features (a post on it soon).